Attorney Accreditation; Acts Requiring Accreditation

 Question: I am providing pro bono representation to a veteran.
 Does this require VA accreditation?

-Attorneys who initiated representation on a claim prior to the June 23, 2008 effective date of the new rules, need not seek accreditation for representation provided on that claim.
-Initiation of a representation before the effective date of the new rules would be indicated by appointment on a VA Form 21-22a or an attorney’s letterhead.
+Response: Yes.
+Generally, all attorneys who assist claimants in the preparation, presentation, and prosecution of claims for VA benefits must be accredited by VA.
+An exception exists for attorneys who initiated representation on a claim prior to June 23, 2008 (effective date of VA’s final rules that implemented section 101 of Public Law 109-461 (Dec.
+22, 2006)).
+Those attorneys need not seek accreditation for representation provided on that claim.
+Initiation of a representation before June 23, 2008 would be indicated by appointment on a VA Form 21-22a or an attorney’s letterhead.

-Question: In a law office with attorneys and paralegals working under the supervision of a single Department of Veterans Affairs (VA) accredited attorney, who needs to apply for VA accreditation using a VA Form 21a?
+Question: In a law office with attorneys and paralegals working under the supervision of a single VA-accredited attorney, who needs to apply for VA accreditation using a VA Form 21a (Application for Accreditation as a Claims Agent or Attorney)?

 Response: Accreditation means the authority granted by VA to representatives, agents, and attorneys to assist claimants in the preparation, presentation, and prosecution of claims for VA benefits.
 38 C.F.R. § 14.627(a).
 Without accreditation, an individual may not independently assist claimants in the preparation, presentation, and prosecution of claims for VA benefits.